 Currency can be exchanged at Automated Teller Machines (ATMs) located in the airport, Zacapa, and Antigua.
 If you choose to exchange money before you arrive, Guatemalan currency is the quetzal (GTQ).

 Air travel is the responsibility of each individual.
 Participants arrive from different areas of the United States.
-You may depart from wherever you wish, but you must arrive by 3 p.m. to Guatemala City on the designated date so your Volunteer Cohort has sufficient time to travel to Zacapa.
+You may depart from wherever you wish, but you should arrive by 12:00 (noon) to Guatemala City on the designated date so your Volunteer Cohort has sufficient time to travel to Zacapa.
 After NUPOC receives deposits and confirms a cohort of volunteers, we will notify you to book your flight.
 You must email your itinerary to your NUPOC-IS Trip Liaison.
 You may use any travel website to find flights.
 Arrival and departure information will vary according to each Volunteer Cohort and will be updated by email.
 Always communicate your up-to-date itinerary with your NUPOC-IS Trip Liaison.

 Guatemala Housing and Living